Skip to main content

 Who qualifies

-You are considered elderly for Texas SNAP if you are age 60 or older.
-If your household has a member who is 60+ or has a qualifying disability, Texas gives special treatment: the usual gross-income test does not apply, unreimbursed medical costs over $35 a month can help, and the excess shelter deduction is not capped for that household under the state handbook’s senior SNAP rules.
+If your household has a member who is 60+ or has a qualifying disability, Texas gives special treatment.
+The usual gross-income test does not apply.
+Unreimbursed medical costs over $35 a month can help.
+The excess shelter deduction is not capped for that household.

-Texas senior SNAP numbers to know for federal fiscal year 2026, effective 1 October 2025 through 30 September 2026.
-Figures verified from the USDA FY 2026 SNAP tables and the USDA Texas BBCE summary.
+Texas senior SNAP numbers to know for federal fiscal year 2026, effective October 1, 2025 through September 30, 2026.

 Household size Net monthly income limit Texas 165% figure used in some Texas cases Maximum monthly SNAP amount